U.S. biofuels sector blasts EPA settlement with bankrupt Philadelphia refinery

 The EPA has signaled it is willing to exempt more small refineries, which would limit potential buyers for the credits.

-Republican Senator Chuck Grassley, of Iowa, said the settlement raises a couple questions:“How are the RIN obligations being treated compared to the other obligations of PES?
+Republican Senator Chuck Grassley, of Iowa, said the settlement raises a couple questions: “How are the RIN obligations being treated compared to the other obligations of PES?
 Does this set an unfair precedent for other refiners that continue to act in good faith to comply with the law?”

 PES was given relief on about half of its outstanding obligations.
 The company, which lacks blending facilities, entered into bankruptcy owing 467 million credits from 2016 and 2017, with only 210 million credits in hand, the filing showed.